Nali3171/snap-game/README.md

 # snap-game
 This is simple 2-player game created with Java.
-Players take turns picking cards from a deck, if two cards have same symbol the player has to call "snap" to win!
+Players take turns picking cards from a deck, if two cards have same symbol the player has to type "snap" to win!

 ## How to Play Snap:
-- Run teh Game
+- Run the Game
 - Payer 1 and Player 2 take turns pressing enter to draw a card from the deck
 - if 2 cards have the same symbol the player should call snap
 - The game will end and player wins